aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/get-fields-from-region/_index.md

 ---
-title: Get Fields From Region
+title: Get Fields From Region In PDF File
-linktitle: Get Fields From Region
+linktitle: Get Fields From Region In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily get fields from a specific region into your PDF documents with Aspose.PDF for .NET.
+description: Easily get fields from a specific region in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 130
 url: /net/programming-with-forms/get-fields-from-region/
 ---

-In this tutorial, we will show you how to get the fields of a specific region in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will show you how to get the fields of a specific region in PDF file using Aspose.PDF for .NET.
 We will explain the C# source code step by step to guide you through this process.

 ## Step 1: Preparation